 The successful candidate will be a strategic communications leader with superior team management and relationship building skills, a systematic approach to developing and executing robust strategies, and a deep interest in fiscal and economic issues.

 You should have:

-- A minimum of 15 years’ experience in senior leadership roles with a combined portfolio of experience in communications and public affairs, preferably with NGO or government experience.
+- A minimum of 15 years’ experience in senior leadership roles with a combined portfolio of experience in communications and public affairs, preferably with an NGO or government organization.

 - A strong background in conceiving, leading and implementing proactive, creative and comprehensive communications/public affairs campaigns.